Trump Jr.'s wife taken to hospital after opening envelope with white powder

 This was the scene outside their Sutton Place apartment early Monday afternoon:

 There, Trump Jr.'s wife, Vanessa, opened the letter just after 10 a.m.
-Officials said Vanessa Trump began coughing after encountering the powder and immediately called 911, reporting that she felt noxious.
+Officials said Vanessa Trump began coughing after encountering the powder and immediately called 911, reporting that she felt nauseous.

 FDNY firefighters decontaminated Vanessa Trump and two others.
 All three were taken to the hospital for evaluation and are expected to be fine, officials said.